swiftlang/swift-evolution/proposals/NNNN-async-stream-continuation-hashable-conformance.md

 }
 ```

-Without a `Hashable` conformance, each continuation needs to be associated with an artificial identifier,
+Without a `Hashable` conformance, each continuation needs to be associated with an artificial identifier.
-e.g. object identity by wrapping each continuation in a class:
+E.g. wrapping continuation in a class, identity of the wrapper object can be used:

 ```swift
 @MainActor private class Sender {